caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 - Automatic credential cleanup on session termination
 - Server-side authentication state management

-#### Critical Security Rule
+#### Critical Security Rules
-**NEVER store user credentials in localStorage, sessionStorage, or any client-side storage mechanism.** The current server-side approach must be maintained to ensure security compliance and protect against credential theft.
+- Do NOT store plaintext credentials in browser storage or insecure mobile storage.
+- Do NOT mutate an in-use `HttpClient` to switch servers – always rebuild via factory.
+- Enforce HTTPS only; reject or warn on `http://` server inputs (prepend `https://` if user omits scheme).

 ### HTTPS Enforcement
 LogMyDay enforces HTTPS everywhere to protect data in transit: